Our Goal: A Safe Learning Environment for Every Student

-- Restart federal assistance to schools struggling with the cost of meeting security needs.
+- Expand federal assistance to schools struggling with the cost of meeting security needs

 - Strengthen partnerships with local government, education professionals and law enforcement to promote deployment of effective technologies that enhance school safety and security

 - Improve awareness related to school safety and security and increase training for staff, teachers, students and parents on school security risks and related best practices